sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 > ESDC has a mix of TFS, SVN and GitLab (Azure)

-For open source code and working in the open, Software-as-a-Service (SaaS) is recommended
+For open source code and working in the open, Software-as-a-Service (SaaS) hosting is recommended

 > ESDC is using mostly Github.com